CloudDefenseAI/falco_extended_rules/README.md

 |Modify Authentication Process|To detetct any modifications done in asystems uthentication process|Mitre Credential Access|
 |Process Injection|To detect any new process is embedded in to systems present process|Mitre Priviledge Escalation|
 |Password policy discovery|To detect any discovery about set password policies of a system||

+### Disclaimer:

+The content and code available in this GitHub repository are currently a work in progress.
+Please note that the rules, guidelines, or any other materials provided here are subject to change without prior notice.
+While we aim to ensure the accuracy and completeness of the information presented, there may be errors or omissions.
+We kindly request users to exercise caution and critical judgment when utilizing or relying on any content found in this repository.
+We appreciate your understanding and patience as we continue to develop and refine the content within this repository.
+Contributions, feedback, and suggestions are welcome and greatly valued, as they contribute to the ongoing improvement of this project.